M17-Project/WPSD_Nextion/Nextion_Field_Use.md

 # Nextion Field Use with NextionDriver and WPSD

-This document explains the basic status and text fields supplied by MMDVMHost from G4KLX, and NextionDriver from ON7LDS.
+This document explains the basic status and text fields supplied by [MMDVMHost from G4KLX](https://github.com/g4klx/MMDVMHost) (in the [`Nextion.cpp`](https://github.com/g4klx/MMDVMHost/blob/master/Nextion.cpp) file), and [NextionDriver from ON7LDS](https://github.com/on7lds/NextionDriver).
 Using this information, you can build your own Nextion HMI files for use with WPSD.

 Thank you to Jason KE7FNS who originally compiled this information and to Rob PD0DIB for providing the information.

 ## Page names

-* 0 page MMDVM
+0. MMDVM
-* 1 page DStar
+0. DStar
-* 2 page DMR
+0. DMR
-* 3 page YSF
+0. YSF
-* 4 page P25
+0. P25
-* 5 page NXDN
+0. NXDN
-* 6 page POCSAG
+0. POCSAG
-* 7 page M17
+0. M17

 ## MMDVM Status values